Arichy/Arichy/README.md

 ### Hi there 👋

-I'm working at Tubi now and living in Beijing.
+I'm working as a Frontend Engineer and live in Beijing.

 I used to work at ByteDance from 2019.09 to 2022.05, at LinkedIn from 2022.06 to 2023.06.

-I'm a frontend developer with 3 years of working experience.
+I have 4 years of working experience now.

-I'm interested in JavaScript, React, Babel, Webpack, vscode...
+I'm interested in JavaScript, React, VSCode, etc. Rust, but very new to it.

+Besides, travelling lover.

 <!--
 **Arichy/Arichy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.